 In an early morning in late September I made a visit to Kunjnagar haat.
 The street from Falakata to Kunjnagar was almost deserted.
 A few

-Teja’s Day with a Tiger Teja, the great old man, aged seventy five, was sitting on his haunches on the open yard of his tin-hut.
+Teja, the great old man, aged seventy five, was sitting on his haunches on the open yard of his tin-hut.
+He was all bare, except

-Jaldapara National Reserve Forest once boasted its exotic and lush green beauty with tigers, elephants, deers, chitahas, ghorials, and myriad birds like parrots, mynahas, peacocks,
+Jaldapara National Reserve Forest once boasted its exotic and lush green beauty with tigers, elephants, deer, chitahas, ghorials, and myriad birds like parrots, mynahas, peacocks,

 Between the Jaldapara forest and the village lay an acre of land, cultivated, furrowed, unweeded.
 Yards had patches of all sorts of vegetables, maize, and